matrix-org/matrix-spec-proposals/proposals/4006-voip-completed-elsewhere.md

 However, in SIP, the bridge would get no further information about the call, so wouldn't know when it ended, meaning that it would have to send a fake hangup straight afterwards, so the call would appear as zero duration.

+A previous version of this proposal suggested, `completed_elsewhere` to match SIP (and not imply that the call was necessarily answered).
+However, there is prior art in the js-sdk implementing `answered_elsewhere`.

 ## Security considerations